 - Pay attention to the code displayed on the message.
 All characters are case-sensitive.

-- If there is a space between any letters in the code, put the space(s) as well in the password generator.
+- If there is any space or any special characters between any letters in the code, put the space(s) and the symbols as well in the password generator.

 Whenever your laptop is turned off, there are still processes that should stay running.
-For example, the clock that keeps track of time.
+For example: the clock that keeps track of time.
 There is a small RTC (Real Time Clock) battery in every computer and it powers such processes.
 Fortunately, it also powers the script that saves the password we are trying to get around.
-Once that battery is removed, the computer should start normally.
+Once that battery is removed, the power to that script is gone and the computer should start normally.

 The RTC battery looks like a small silver coin, almost like the battery some clocks use.
 Open your laptop case, remove the main battery first, then the RTC.
 Then pull on the jumper cable that says CLR CMOS or something similar.
 Now turn on the laptop and put the jumper back in place.